ijcool999/Interv-AI/README.md

 http://localhost:3000

-Tips for Markdown Formatting on GitHub

-	•	Use triple backticks (```) to create code blocks.
-	•	Use - or * for bullet points.
-	•	Use #, ##, or ### for headers.
+How to Use This

-You can copy and paste this directly into your GitHub README file for proper formatting! 😊
+You can paste this directly into your README file on GitHub.
+It will render with proper formatting, including code blocks for terminal commands.
+Let me know if you need further assistance! 😊